andris9/hoodiecrow/README.md

 `hoodiecrow --help` displays useful information about command line options for Hoodiecrow and some sample configuration data.

-After you have started Hoodiecrow server, you can point your IMAP client to localhost:143
+After you have started Hoodiecrow server, you can point your IMAP client to `localhost:143`.
+Use `"testuser"` as user name and `"testpass"` as password to log in to the server.

 ### Include as a Node.js module